Arts at Cedar

 At Cedar, we value creativity and see a strong arts programme as essential to student development and a balanced school experience.
 With a variety of opportunities for students to explore music, visual arts and performing arts, we hope to unlock the creative spirit in each Cedar student, while fostering strong communication skills, vehicles for self-expression, and the confidence needed to be risk takers.

 Visual Arts: All students from Pre-K to Grade 10 take Visual Arts classes as part of their regular course of study.
 Students in the IB Diploma Programme can opt to take IBDP Visual Arts to satisfy their Group 6 requirement.
 The After School Clubs programme provides opportunity for further experience with the Visual Arts, particularly for primary students.
 Secondary students can further pursue their interests in Visual Arts by taking Mixed Media Arts as part of the Elective programme.
-An annual Art Exhibition is held in the School’s Atrium near the end of each academic year to showcase student work from all grades, Pre-K to Grade 12.
-The annual Senior Art Exhibit is a special event showing off the work of our Grade 12 artists, and is held in a public venue in Road Town each year so that students can present their work to the general public.
+An annual Art Exhibition is held in the School’s Atrium near the end of each academic year to showcase student work from all grades, EPYP 1 to DP 2.
+The annual Senior Art Exhibit is a special event showing off the work of our DP 2 artists, and is held in a public venue in Road Town each year so that students can present their work to the general public.

 Drama: The Performing Arts are undergoing an exciting growth phase at Cedar.
 Having long been integrated into core subject areas, such as spoken word units and dramatic re-enactments in secondary English courses, and in skits and assembly performances in the primary school, Cedar is taking steps to bring Theatre to the forefront of its arts programme.
 This year, Cedar students have enjoyed Drama as a core subject in the IB Middle Years Programme, as well as an elective and after school club option, leading to the school’s first full-scale production, The Wind in the Willows.
 Cedar will build on this success with the following exciting actions: